Inflect logo

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) The Northwest Access Exchange (NWAX) is the primary peering hub in the region, enabling efficient local traffic exchange and reducing reliance on more distant IXPs in Seattle or the Bay Area.
+Internet Exchange Points (IXPs) The Northwest Access Exchange (NWAX) is the primary peering point in the region.
+It allows local traffic to stay local, significantly reducing latency for content delivery and enterprise applications by avoiding unnecessary backhaul to Seattle or San Francisco.

 Power Analysis